swansontec/cleaners/docs/README.md

 { "birthday": "2010-04-01" }
 ```

 It's not enough to check that `birthday` is a string - the contents need to be parsed and validated as well.
 Fortunately, cleaners can do this.
-The `asDate` cleaner will actually parse strings into Javascript date objects, solving this problem.
+The `asDate` cleaner will actually parse strings into JavaScript `Date` objects, solving this problem.

 ## Uncleaning